SummerOfCode2020/week-17-store-manager-api-aws/src/database/README.md

 # Database Management System

 Database Management Systems (DBMS) are used to store, retrieve, and run queries on data.
-A DBMS serves as an interface between an end-user and a database, allowing users to create, read, update, and delete data in the database.
+A DBMS serves as an interface between an end-user and a database, allowing users to create, read, update, and delete data in the cloud server.

 ### Approach

 Create global tools that mimick mssql database management system.
-We have created a folder structure similar to a sql database where we have a global `insertInto(table_name, value)` function, and same for the other crud operations.
+We have a folder structure similar to a sql database where we have a global set of key worded functions to do crud operations.

 <hr />

 ## Info
-`system.info.js` has the information about the database.
+File:./`system.info.js` has the information about the database.
 This information and more is accessible at home endpoint [http://localhost:3001/](http://localhost:3001/)

 ```js